Right Arrow

 Implementing automated Gemba walks: A practical approach

-Integration with existing manufacturing infrastructure occurs seamlessly without requiring changes to current production systems.
+Integration with existing manufacturing infrastructure can be done without requiring major changes to current production systems.
 Modern platforms connect with MES, ERP, WMS, and PLM systems to provide centralized monitoring and compliance capabilities.
-Real-time interfacing with factory automation enables immediate response to detected issues and automatic data logging.
+Real-time interfacing with factory automation enables timely response to detected issues and automatic data logging.

-Measuring ROI and performance improvements
+Measuring ROI and performance gains

 Technology integration considerations